 Does Fenugreek Increase Breast Milk Supply?

-Fenugreek is a well-known galactagogue, which means this herb increases breast milk production in lactating mothers.
+Fenugreek is a well-known natural galactagogue, which means the herb increases breast milk production in lactating mothers.
 Seeds and leaves of fenugreek have been used by lactating mothers to boost breast milk supply for hundreds of years.

-How does Fenugreek work for Increased Breast Milk Production?
+How Does Fenugreek Help Increase Breast Milk Production?

 Fenugreek contains several flavonoids and vitamins which are beneficial for lactating mothers.
-It also contains phytoestrogen which is similar to the female hormone oestrogen which stimulates the breast milk ducts to grow.
-Fenugreek contains a compound called diosgenin which increases milk flow in lactating women.
+It also contains phytoestrogen, which is similar to the female hormone oestrogen, which stimulates the breast milk ducts to grow.
+Fenugreek also contains a compound called diosgenin which increases milk flow in lactating women.

 Consuming fenugreek is a natural and safe way to boost breast milk production in breastfeeding moms.
 Here are various ways in which you can add fenugreek to your diet: